CyrilJohnMathew/CyrilJohnMathew-NHSBSA/README.md

  3. Various combinations of multiple circumstances.
 (Country - Eng, Wales, & Scotland)
  4. Exceptional cases (e.g., diabetes, care home).
  5. Cross-browser compatibility (Chrome, Edge).

+## Included Edge Cases
+### The test suite covers the following edge cases:
+ 1. Northern Ireland should not be able to use the service.
+ 2. Users with Diabetes and Care Home have different workflow to get result.
+ 3. Cross-Browser case.
+ 4. Negative cases - Trying to proceed with out selecting options.

 ## Test Coverage Matrix

 | Test Scenario | Acceptance Criteria Covered | Status |